beckpull/note-taker/README.md

 ### Prerequisites

-There is an Express.js dependency to run the server side of this application.
+There is an Express.js dependency (as well as the "generate-unique-id" npm package) to run the server side of this application.

 ### Installation